delta1512/BOINCOS/README.md

 - A non-legacy (compliant with drivers) Intel, AMD or Nvidia graphics card

-- At least an 8GB USB or hard drive
+- At least an 4GB USB or hard drive

+- An internet connection

 ## Founders